Come to one of our events at Shallowford!

 Whether you come seeking clarity, rest, prayer or simply a moment of spiritual pause, Quiet Mondays provide a welcoming space for reflection and renewal.

-Waiting can often feel frustrating, uncertain or even unproductive – yet Scripture repeatedly reminds us that God is often at work in the hidden and slower seasons of life.
-Waiting Well is a reflective retreat day inviting participants to gently explore what it means to wait with intention, trust and openness to God’s presence.
+Waiting can often feel frustrating, uncertain or even unproductive; yet Scripture repeatedly reminds us that God is often at work in the hidden and slower seasons of life.

 Using whittling and simple creative activities alongside prayer, reflection and conversation, the day offers space to slow down and engage both mind and hands in a meaningful process of reflection.
-Participants will leave not only with practical, handmade reminders from the day, but also with renewed perspective and encouragement for the season they are walking through.

 Getting Onboard is a reflective retreat day exploring how we recognise, respond to and journey with God through seasons of new beginnings and fresh direction.

-Beginning at Shallowford House, the day will take the form of a guided reflective walk starting and finishing in a nearby village.
-Through conversation, Scripture, silence and reflection along the way, participants will be encouraged to consider where God may be leading them, what may need to be left behind, and how to step forward with faith, courage and openness to change.
+Through conversation, Scripture, silence and reflection along the way, you will be encouraged to consider where God may be leading you, what may need to be left behind, and how to step forward with faith, courage and openness to change.

 Shallowford House in partnership with Candied Appeal: